-If it’s not possible to have the panels in full sun all day then to maximise the power output of your system you really want to make sure that the panels are in full sun at least for the hours between 10am and 2pm – this time during the middle of the day is when your solar power system will be producing the most power as the sun is at the best angle to the panels.
+If it’s not possible to have the panels in full sun all day then to maximise the power output of your system you really want to make sure that they are in full sun at least between 10 am and 2 pm.
+This time during the middle of the day is when your solar power system will be producing the most power as the sun is at the best angle to the panels.

-Learn why shading is an issue and how you can minimise it with the following video:
+Learn why shading is an issue and how you can minimise it in the following video:

 Got A Question About Solar Power?
 Click Here For Answers!